kyleschmolze/FEWD_public/Week 4/02_types_arrays_objects_loops/readme.md

 * Be able to use various JS data types
 * Be able to manipulate JS Arrays and Objects

+## Final Project!
+Check the `Final Project` folder.
+Proposals are due in 2 weeks.

 ## Comments in Javascript: